-If you installed and manage HDP 2.3 with Ambari, you must use the Ambari Upgrade Guide to perform the HDP 2.3 to HDP 2.4.2 upgrade.
+If you installed and manage HDP 2.2 with Ambari, you must use the Ambari Upgrade Guide to perform the HDP 2.2 to HDP 2.3.6 upgrade.

-These instructions cover the upgrade between two minor releases.
-If you need to upgrade between two maintenance releases, follow the upgrade instructions in the HDP Release Notes.
+These instructions cover the upgrade between two minor releases, such as HDP-2.2 to HDP-2.4.
+Component information has been updated for HDP-2.3.6 where appropriate.
+If you need to upgrade between two maintenance releases such as HDP-2.3.0 to 2.3.2, follow the upgrade instructions in the HDP Release Notes.

-Starting with HDP 2.2, HDP 2.4.2 supports side-by-side installation of HDP 2.2 and subsequent releases, which lets you perform rolling upgrades on your cluster and improve execution times for in-place upgrade.
+Starting with HDP 2.2, HDP 2.3.6 supports side-by-side installation of HDP 2.2 and subsequent releases, which lets you perform rolling upgrades on your cluster and improve execution times for in-place upgrade.
 To support side-by-side installation, the HDP package version naming convention for both RPMs and Debs has changed to include the HDP product version.
-For example, hadoop-hdfs is now hadoop-2.4.2-hdfs.
+For example, hadoop-hdfs is now hadoop-2.3.6-hdfs.
 HDP 2.2 marked the first release where HDP rpms, debs, and directories contained versions in the names to permit side-by-side installations of later HDP releases.
 To select from the releases you have installed side-by-side, Hortonworks provided hdp-select, a command that lets you select the active version of HDP from the versions you have installed.

-Now with HDP 2.4.2, you can take advantage of this versioned installation to perform Rolling Upgrade from 2.3 to 2.4.2.
+Now with HDP 2.3.6, you can take advantage of this versioned installation to perform Rolling Upgrade from 2.2 to 2.3.6.
 However, Rolling Upgrade involves complex orchestration as well as side-by-side installation.
 It is too complex for a manual procedure, and is therefore supported only as an Ambari feature.
 If you wish to perform a Rolling Upgrade, refer to the Ambari Install instructions to install Ambari, then follow the Ambari Rolling Upgrade instructions, see Ambari Upgrade Guide.

-This chapter provides instructions on how to manually upgrade to HDP 2.4.2 from the HDP 2.3 release.
-It assumes the existing HDP 2.3 was also installed manually.
+This chapter provides instructions on how to manually upgrade to HDP 2.3.6 from the HDP 2.2 release.
+It assumes the existing HDP 2.2 was also installed manually.

-The HDP packages for a complete installation of HDP 2.4.2 will occupy about 2.5 GB of disk space.
+The HDP packages for a complete installation of HDP 2.3.6 will occupy about 2.5 GB of disk space.